MPC-SoK/frameworks/aby/README.md

 ## Modifying examples
 Create a directory in `ABY/src/examples` for your example.
-Copy the `CMakeLists.txt` from another example directory and change the names appropriately.
+Copy the `CMakeLists.txt` from another example directory and change the executable and file names appropriately.

 To build your example, add it to `ABY/src/examples/CMakeLists.txt` and re-run `make` in the `ABY/build` directory.